HelloBeastie/HelloBeastie.github.io/contact-us.md

 * * *
 ## [](#Location)Location

 You can email us on <a href="mailto:{{ site.email }}"> {{ site.email }} </a> to get the necessary information in order to start your extra lessons.
-You can click the Fillable PDF buttons (School, Homeschool and University) to be filled in and sent back to us before starting lessons ( <a href="https://smallpdf.com/edit-pdf"> "this website" </a> can make PDF's fillable for you ).
+You can click the "Fillable PDF" buttons to download and fill in forms to send back to us before starting lessons ( <a href="https://smallpdf.com/edit-pdf"> "this website" </a> can make PDF's fillable for you ).

 {::comment}
 {:/comment}